lamnhan066/language_helper/README.md

 - Use `@{param}` for parameters (recommended)
 - The package automatically uses device locale on first launch
-- Only the outermost `LanguageBuilder` rebuilds for better performance unless `forceRebuild` is set to true
+- All `LanguageBuilder` widgets rebuild by default when language changes.
+Set `forceRebuild: false` in `LanguageHelper.initial()` or per-widget for better performance
 - Use `isInitialized` to check if `initial()` has been called
 - Assets are preferred over network data (no caching yet)